FASS Staff Profile

 Jonathan has a special interest in crossing beyond disciplinary boundaries in the search for fascinating new insights to address age-old problems.
 It is for this reason that he has worked with Nobel Laureates (such as the late Sydney Brenner who discovered mRNA) and many top academics around the world to publish books on critical world issues, such as “Grand Challenges for Science in the 21st Century” (New Jersey: World Scientific, 2018), “Buying Time for Climate Action” (New Jersey: World Scientific, 2021), and “Fit for Purpose?
 The Futures of Universities” (New Jersey: World Scientific, 2022).

-For his passion in sharing the joys of philosophy, and his knowledge of philosophy across a spectrum of applied issues, he has been invited to discuss philosophical issues about education, AI and technology and its societal implications for the Channel New Asia, China Global TV Network, the Financial Times, the South China Morning Post, and TODAY News.
+For his passion in sharing the joys of philosophy and his unique insights as a philosopher on a spectrum of applied issues, Jonathan has been invited to speak on matters such as AI, education, tech and society, and the future of work for the Business Times, Channel New Asia, China Global TV Network, the Financial Times, the Straits Times, South China Morning Post, and TODAY News.

 Teaching Areas